dspringuel-va/blog-posts/devops-handbook/SecondWay.md

 fast-paced, since it allows the business to gain an edge on competitors and gain some market share.

-### Create Review and Coordination Processes to Increase Quality of our Current Work
+## Create Review and Coordination Processes to Increase Quality of our Current Work

-#### Enable coordination and scheduling of changes
+### Enable coordination and scheduling of changes
 *What*

 When the business is growing, it becomes difficult to effectively manage work dependencies across teams.
 Having loosely coupled architecture helps to diminish the amount of dependency from one team to another.
-However, it might not be always possible to reduce all dependency to the point of not having any.
+However, it might not be always possible to reduce all dependencies to the point of not having any.
 Then, coordination across teams is feasible by using chat rooms to announce upcoming changes, or by having meetings where people can discuss potential work dependencies.